yubrajbhoi/termux-python/Doc/library/functions.rst

 .. class:: object()

-   Return a new featureless object.  :class:`object` is a base for all classes.
+   This is the ultimate base class of all other classes.
 It has methods that are common to all instances of Python classes.
-This function does not accept any arguments.
+When the constructor is called, it returns a new featureless object.
+The constructor does not accept any arguments.

    .. note::

-      :class:`object` does *not* have a :attr:`~object.__dict__`, so you can't assign arbitrary attributes to an instance of the :class:`object` class.
+      :class:`object` instances do *not* have :attr:`~object.__dict__`
+      attributes, so you can't assign arbitrary attributes to an instance of :class:`object`.

 .. function:: oct(x)